top of page

 Final Stretch and Departure

-We hopped out of the rafts and boarded the shuttle for the 25-minute ride out of the canyon and back to Crooked Lane Brewing.
+We hopped out of the rafts and boarded the shuttle for the 25-minute ride out of the canyon and back to Crooked Lane Brewery.

 Whitewater Rafting the Middle Fork of the American River